percona/pmm-doc/docs/quickstart.md

     5. For the instance that you would like to monitor, select **Start monitoring**.

-    6. Enter your database credentials on the resulting page without changing any values.
+    6. Enter your database credentials on the resulting page.

     7. (Optional) Enter the information on the **Labels** or **Additional Options** section.